Slump No More: 5 Poses for a Healthy Thoracic Spine

 7. Take your arms out to your sides to widen your upper back.

-8. Set a timer for 2 minutes and rest in the pose.
-When the timer goes off, turn your head to the other side, reset the timer, and rest 2 more minutes.
+8. Set a timer for two minutes and rest in the pose.
+When the timer goes off, turn your head to the other side, reset the timer, and rest for two more minutes.

-9. Using your hands to push against the floor, roll up and come to a comfortable sitting position for a few breaths.
+9. Use your hands to push against the floor, roll up, and come to a comfortable sitting position for a few breaths.

-This pose is a great way to end a short practice for the thoracic spine, as it is both relaxing ending pose and a gently supported backbend for the thoracic spinal area.
-Be sure to prop your legs so you don’t feel any stretching sensations in them.
-Before entering the pose, you might want to set a timer for 5-10 minutes so you can completely relax.
+This pose is a great way to end a short practice for the thoracic spine, as it is both a relaxing ending pose and a gently supported backbend for the thoracic spinal area.
+Be sure to prop your legs so you don’t feel any stretching sensations.
+Before entering the pose, you might want to set a timer for 5 to 10 minutes so you can completely relax.

 1. Supta Badha Konasana Restorative PosePlace a bolster lengthwise along the long axis of your mat, and place one or two blocks underneath the bolster to create a sloping angle toward the front of the mat.